Duality properties for induced and coinduced representations in positive characteristic

 \section{Abstract}

 Let $k$ be a field of positive characteristic $p>2$.
-We prove a duality property concerning the kernel of coinduced representations of Lie superalgebras.
+Generalizing a result of \cite{F-S}, we study the links between coinduced representations and induced representations in the case of restricted Lie superalgebras.
+As a corollary, we prove a duality property concerning the kernel of coinduced representations of Lie $k$-superalgebras.
 This property was already proved by M. Duflo (\cite{Du}) for Lie algebras in any characteristic under more restrictive finiteness conditions.
-It was then generalized to Lie superalgebras in characteristic 0 in previous works (\cite{C0}, \cite{C4}).
-In a second part of the article, we study the links between coinduced representations and induced representations in the case of restricted Lie superalgebras.
+It was then generalized to Lie superalgebras in characteristic 0 in previous works (\cite{C0}, \cite{C1}, \cite{C4}).